 - Dealing with acquisitions and disposals.

-Acting for investor client in relation to on-going lettings of units within their portfolio, and general advice on a variety of general landlord and tenant/management matters (including surrenders, forms of tenancy agreement, exercise of break options, and licences to assign, underlet and alter).
+- Acting for investor clients in relation to on-going lettings of units within their portfolios, and general advice on a variety of general landlord and tenant/management matters (including surrenders, forms of tenancy agreement, exercise of break options, and licences to assign, underlet and alter).

-When Sue is not working she enjoys DIY, upcycling, gardening, dressmaking and design (in particular making Latin American dance dresses) and spending time with her family.
+When Sue is not working she enjoys DIY, upcycling, crafting, gardening, dressmaking and design and spending time with her family.